mangila/cv/cv.md

 **August 2024 – February 2025**

+Omegapoint is an it-consulting company with a special niche for it-security that provides its services to companies in Sweden.

 - Contribute to tech talks about gRPC and Golang
 - Develop and maintain in-house cloud-based projects
     - Agile Team